jdaniel4103/CLAP/Challenge1/README.md

 5. Using Add/Commit/Push add your script to the repo in the appropriate folder.
 6. If you haven't already, make a zoom account.

-I will set up a zoom meeting for Friday so we can go through these!
+I will set up a zoom meeting for Friday so we can go through any problems!

 The Physics must go on!